1204 Whiskey Rd, Suite B

 High School Video Contest -- CNTA is sponsoring a new contest for high school students, involving the creation of 2-5 minute videos on subjects related to debunking nuclear myths.
 The 2017 winners are a team of eight students from the Richmond County Technical Careers Magnet School.
 Plans for the 2018 contest are announced.

 Southeast Summer Nuclear Institute -- CNTA co-sponsored the successful institute for middle and high school teachers, July 15-17, 2016.

-Pre-Spring Members Mixer -- CNTA hosts a Members Mixer and presents the Annual Report.
+Members Mixer and Annual Report Event -- CNTA hosts a Members Mixer and presents the Annual Report.
 This year's mixer is on Tuesday, March 27 at Newberry Hall in Aiken SC.
 Free food and beverages, with a review of the CNTA 2015 Annual Report!

 "Celebrate Our Community's Nuclear Industry" -- CNTA presented a half-day forum to discuss the economic value to South Carolina, Georgia, and the region from their nuclear industry, science, and education facilities and resources.